Irrevocable Trusts

 In limited circumstances and jurisdictions, it may be possible to terminate an irrevocable trust by agreement when all parties, including the trustee and the qualified beneficiaries, agree to do so.
 Modification or termination of an irrevocable trust may also occur pursuant to a judge's order.
 Judges are more inclined to make these changes or terminate an irrevocable trust when it is obvious that the purpose of the trust has been fulfilled, has become illegal, or is defeated by compliance with the terms of the trust.

 Otherwise, irrevocable trusts will end naturally pursuant to the terms that were established when the trust was created.
-It is typically dependent upon an event, such as the death of the person that created the trust, or it will end on a certain date.
+It is typically dependent upon an event, such as the death of the person who created the trust, or it will end on a certain date.

 Contact an Irrevocable Trust Lawyer in Northern Kentucky Today